kzcz/zulfur/README.md

 - Encodes string and bytes literals using a custom hexadecimal-like encoding
 - Translates the encoded strings to fall mostly within CJK (Chinese, Japanese, Korean) Unicode ranges
 - Wraps the encoded strings in a custom decoding function call

-#### Number
-- Breaks down larger integer literals into sums of smaller numbers
-- Makes it harder to immediately recognize numeric values in the code

 #### IF2E (If to Except)
 - Converts `if` statements into equivalent `try`/`except` blocks